ONSdigital/ssdc-rm-docker-dev/README.md

 - Run `docker network create censusrmdockerdev_default` to create the docker network.

 **NB:** Docker compose may warn you that the network is unused.
 This is a lie, it is in use.

+### Java Healthcheck

+Since docker compose health checks are run inside the container, we need a method of checking service health that can run in our minimal alpine java JRE images.
+To accomplish this, we have a small Java healthcheck which simply calls a http endpoint and succeeds if it gets a success status.
+This is compiled into a JAR, which is then mounted into the containers, so it can be called at runtime.

+#### Making Changes
+If you make changes to the [HealthCheck.java](java_healthcheck/HealthCheck.java), you must then run `make regen-java-healthcheck` in order to compile and package the updated class into the jar.

 ### Unexpected behavior